 Honestly, I feel pretty lucky when it comes to first trimester symptoms.
 I had about eight days of terrible nausea that I combated by wearing Sea-bands (they actually seemed to work for me – if it was a placebo effect I do not even care) and eating a lot of crackers.
 After those eight days the nausea subsided and I made it through the whole first trimester without any vomiting!
-The rest of first trimester I dealt with exhaustion, but in the grand scheme of things, my symptoms were not too bad!
+The rest of first trimester I dealt with exhaustion and immoderate use of products like Balance Activ, but in the grand scheme of things, my symptoms were not too bad!

 My biggest food aversion during pregnancy had been spaghetti/pizza sauce – especially if it’s cold!
 Sounds strange, but during first trimester, even the thought of cold red sauce made me feel nauseous.
 I also could not drink coffee during first trimester – it sounded terrible.